CloudAssessments/mariadb-photos/README.md

 ## Debugging
 ### Environment Variables
-You can view the relevant environment variables via: `localhost:3000/debug/app-vars`
+You can view the relevant environment variables via the following steps:
+1. Set the DEBUG environment variable to true when running the app
+    - e.g.) `DEBUG=true docker-compose up`
+2. Navigate to `localhost:3000/debug/app-vars`
 ### Sys Alive
 You can verify the server is up and running via `localhost:3000/sys/alive`
 ### MariaDB (MySQL)